mikasip/NonlinearBSS/README.md

-# NonlinearBSS
+# R package for nonlinear blind source separation

-The repository contains R package with methods to perform nonlinear blind source separation.
+The repository contains R package with methods to perform nonlinear blind source separation (BSS).
+The main methods are variational autoencoder based \code{iVAE) and \code{iVAE_spatial}.
+The package also contains an implementation of regular variational autoencoder (\code{VAE}) and a method to perform time contrastive learning (\code{TCL}).

  # How to install?